learning-unlimited/ESP-Website/docs/dev/themes.rst

   2) Styles

-     Any number of LESS stylesheet files can be placed in the less/ directory.
+     Any number of SCSS stylesheet files can be placed in the scss/ directory.
 These will be concatenated together and compiled to the CSS used by the site.
-Note that LESS allows parameters to be specified with the following format:
+Note that SCSS allows parameters to be specified with the following format:
      ::

-       @box_heading_color: #333333;
+       $box_heading_color: #333333;
-       @box_rounding_radius: 8px;
+       $box_rounding_radius: 8px;
-       @heading_font: "Helvetica Neue";
+       $heading_font: "Helvetica Neue";

-     It's customary to collect the parameter assignments into a single file named variables.less.
+     It's customary to collect the parameter assignments into a single file named variables.scss.
+Variable files are included before Bootstrap so ``!default`` values pick up theme overrides.

   3) Images